That’s me and my abuelita Esperanza (left) and my mamá Lucha R.I.P (right) celebrating my birthday in Peru.

 The Branding Power of Cartoons

-Birthdays, like any celebration, are a perfect example of how branding works.
+When we really think about it, birthdays, like any celebration, are a perfect example of how branding works.
 From the invitation, cake, decorations, party favors, and even the music, all of this plays a role in creating a memorable experience.

 And cartoon-themed birthdays have always been a thing.
 My childhood celebrations were filled with cute decor, character-themed tableware, and sometimes even life-sized cartoon characters themselves.